 In 2022, the City of Greenfield breaks ground on a project along the Honey Creek that will reduce flooding, enhance plant and animal habitat, improve water quality, and provide new passive recreational opportunities for park users.
 The project is located within Greenfield’s Konkel Park.

 The Powerline Trail is the first section of the Route of the Badger to be constructed.
 It is a major new east-west shared-use path that provides significant recreation and transportation opportunity to the public.
-The trail allows users to walk, run and bike for exercise and transportation, and connects them to places they want to go, including homes, businesses, workplaces, parks and the existing Milwaukee County Oak Leaf Trail system.
-Construction begins spring of 2022.
+By creating connectivity through trails and bike accommodations, residents have the ability to travel to parks, schools, stores and other local and regional destinations by bike or foot rather than relying on automobiles.
+Phase 1 of the Powerline connects with the existing Milwaukee County Oak Leaf Trail system.
+Stay tuned for updates on the construction of Phase 2!